Skidmore collecting 'truckloads' of food

 "The whole purpose was to get people working in teams to create a sense of community in every way," Rotheim said.

-Organizers said Friday that since the response has been so strong, the program may be able to provide two months of nonperishable food items to the pantry.
+Organizers said Friday that since the response has been so strong, the program may be able to provide two months' worth of nonperishable food items to the pantry.

 Glotzbach gathered a group of Skidmore people together this fall to discuss the project, including Rotheim.